We are happy to be able to see clients and hold consultations in-office, as we are open.

 - Divorced or contemplating divorce

-Legal Guidance from Our Fort Myers Estate Planning Lawyer
+Legal Guidance From Our Experienced Lawyer

 Additionally, if you have recently moved to Florida and have a health care surrogate executed in another state, we can review it to make sure it's effective under Florida Law at no cost to you.
 We can make it quick and easy to provide that necessary protection for your family and loved ones.
 Don't wait until it's too late.